-To apply for all types of financial aid at CTC, students should complete the Free Application for Federal Student Aid (FAFSA).
-Students are encouraged to complete the FAFSA on the Web at www.fafsa.ed.gov.
+To apply for all types of financial aid (HOPE, Pell, etc.) at CTC, students should complete the Free Application for Federal Student Aid (FAFSA).
+Students are encouraged to complete the FAFSA on the web at www.fafsa.ed.gov.
 Deadlines are posted on the Chattahoochee Technical College website.
+The FAFSA is an annual application that should be completed each year after the student (and parent, if applicable) files the federal income tax return, if required to do so.